2. Countdown to College Checklist

 Of families who have started talking about college, 63% have discussed the student’s top schools of choice.
 So, hear your student out and be sure to find out what’s most important to them, and, if you’re a part of the selection decision, be clear about what’s most important to you.

 One of the most common college savings accounts is a 529 plan.
-In fact, more than a third of parents (37%) used a college savings account, like a 529, to help pay for college, up from 21% in 2018-19.
+In fact, almost a third of parents (31%) used a college savings account, like a 529, to help pay for college.